-A. Committee on Nominations and Qualifications.
+A. Credentials and Elections Committee.

-The Board shall annually nominate members to serve on the "Committee on Nominations and Qualifications".
+The Board shall annually nominate members to serve on the "Credentials and Elections Committee".
 The committee will accept and review nominations for director candidates for each director district scheduled for election each year.
 Members of the committee shall be members in good standing of the cooperative, not currently serving as directors or employees of the cooperative, not be closely related to directors, or candidates, and not be candidates for a director position.
 The committee shall be composed of not more than nine (9) members, nominated by the Board, including at least one from each director district.
 If a vacancy occurs on the committee, the Board shall appoint a replacement to the committee.
-At the annual meeting each year, the membership shall elect and confirm appointments of committee members' terms expiring that year and confirm appointments of vacancies made by the Board.

-B. Committee on Nominations and Qualifications Meetings.
+B. Credentials and Elections Committee Meetings.

 The committee shall meet at a designated and noticed location for the purpose of accepting written applications of director candidates; and determining whether such applicants are qualified to be placed into nomination as director candidates for the districts scheduled for election.
-The committee may conduct meeting interviews with the applicants as the committee determines within its discretion.
+The committee will conduct meeting interviews with the applicants and ensure background checks are performed for all applicants.
 In receiving and reviewing the director candidate applications, the committee shall have the assistance of cooperative staff, and counsel if requested; and shall vote on the eligibility, pursuant to these bylaws, of each candidate applicant.
 If there are no nominations for a district, the then incumbent director shall be nominated by the committee.
-A list of all nominations approved by the committee shall be noticed to the membership, with such notice accomplished, at a minimum, by posting the committee report to a publicly-accessible location at the cooperative or provided to a member on request.
+A list of up to three (3) nominations (including the incumbent, if applicable) per eligible district shall be noticed to the membership, with such notice accomplished, at a minimum, by posting the committee report to a publicly accessible location at the cooperative or provided to a member on request.